 In case you have a lot of contacts in your applications, the initial sync will take some time, even if you configured PieSync only to sync a subset of your contacts.
 During the initial scan, we need to process all of your contacts (also the contacts outside the chosen subset) to avoid duplicates during the sync.
 After the initial sync, it should never take much longer than five minutes for updates to show.

-Step 5: Monitor your connection in the Dashboard
+Step 5: Monitor your connection in the Health Dashboard

-Once the connection is running, the activity monitor will be your real-time view into PieSync's operations.
+Once the connection is running, the health dashboard will be your real-time view into PieSync's operations.
 It provides insight into:

 Optional: Want to become an expert in PieSync?